odan/odan.github.io/_posts/2021-02-07-php-queues.md

 The more accepted method is to keep your consumer running.
 There are tools like [Supervisor](http://supervisord.org/) and [Circus](https://circus.readthedocs.io/en/latest/) that can help you with that.
-But if you can get your consumer to exit when there are no more messages, you could also use cron.
-Although this might cause a delay in consuming the messages.
+If you can get your consumer to exit when there are no more messages, you could also use cron.
+This might cause a delay in consuming the messages.
 You can't react on messages instantly.
 Users might have to wait a minute before any task is started / mail is received.